POSSIBLE-X/did-web-service/README.md

-# POSSIBLE DID Web Service
+# POSSIBLE-X DID Web Service

-The DID Web service is a microservice in the POSSIBLE dataspace which handles:
+The DID Web Service is a microservice in the POSSIBLE-X Dataspace which handles:

 - Provisioning of a new did:web that can be used for signing and verification.
 - Deleting and updating existing did:web identities.